janengelbrecht/incircuit_ESR_Meter/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-🙏 Acknowledgments
+## Acknowledgments

-Component manufacturers for high-quality parts and documentation
+- Component manufacturers: Analog Devices (AD9850), Texas Instruments (ADS1115, TS3V902), Espressif (ESP32)

-Open-source community for inspiration and reference designs
+- Open-source community and reference designs

-Test equipment manufacturers whose instruments provided validation references